 “The athletes were focused and intent on getting the job done, which was evidenced by a significant overall score improvement from the last regular season match that we played against the same team,” said Moral.

 Indeed, the Cougars defeated the same Winnacunnet squad, 8-1, in the regular-season finale on May 18.
-Not only did the overall score improve, but so did the Warriors’ play, said Moral.
+Not only did the overall score improve, but so did the Cougars’ play, said Moral.

 “In both singles and doubles, our athletes were poised and when needed to recalibrate, were quick to do so,” he said.

 Sophia Correnti, the Cougars’ top player, led the effort with an 8-3 win over Winnacunnet’s Stella Sebeny, while Julia Hardy and Sophie Brown shutout Emily Barnes and Lindsey Hepburn , on the second and third courts, respectively.